projectestac/agora_nodes/wp-content/plugins/email-subscribers/readme.txt

 *   Q3.
 How to import and export email address to subscriber list?
 *   Q4.
 How to compose static newsletter?
 *   Q5.
 How to add subscription box in posts?
 *   Q6.
-How to modify the existing mails (Opt-in mail, Welcome mail, Admin mails) content?
+How to modify Opt-in mail, Welcome mail, Admin mail contents?
 *   Q7.
 How to send static newsletter manually?
 *   Q8.
 Where to check sent mails?
 *   Q9.
 How to configure notification email to subscribers when new posts are published?